Auxiliary iterative schemes for the discrete operators on de Rham complex: Two preconditioners

 \section{Two preconditioners}

-As the constructions and analyses in the previous sections, the distribution of the auxiliary scheme are Laplace-like.
-Then many iterative methods are invalid for the auxiliary problems \eqref{dsd_auxiliary_matrix_modified} and \eqref{dsd_eig_auxiliary_matrix}.
-The preconditioning is an important aspect in iterative methods.
-A good preconditioner can make the solvers stable and faster.
+Preconditioning is an important aspect in iterative methods.
+A good preconditioner can make the solver stable and faster.
+The Laplace problems are often taken as test examples when a new preconditioner is proposed.
+As the analyses in the previous sections, the spectral distribution of the auxiliary schemes \eqref{auxiliary_source} and \eqref{auxiliary_eig} are Laplace-like.
 The preconditioning techniques for algebraic systems can be roughly divided into two families: based the algebraic systems straightforward and based on the corresponding continuous problems.
 In section, we introduce one method for each family.
+For the sake of simplicity, we denote